Tomlinson Internship Program

 Responsibilities of the hiring department

 - To advertise the internship through the Career and Employment office.
-Postings must be submitted using the online form by the end of August (2018): submit a job posting.
+Postings must be submitted using the on-line form by the end of August (2019): submit a job posting.

 - To make sure the candidate is eligible to work in Canada.